uclaacm/teach-la-react-starter-barebones/README.md

 ## Things You Should Do (and then delete this section)

 Thanks for using our template!
-We hope this makes your life developing singificantly easier.
+We hope this makes your life developing significantly easier.

 Things you should do **after using this as a template**: